Entropy-cooled nonequilibrium states of the Hubbard model: Results

 The strong heating after direct photo-excitation of electrons across the Mott gap can be understood as a consequence of the large entropy of the paramagnetic Mott insulator in DMFT: the $\ln(2)$ entropy per site in the initial Mott insulating state is larger than in a low-temperature Fermi liquid state of the chemically doped equilibrium system.
 The photo-doping will increase the entropy further and thus result (before cooling) in a very hot state with a broad energy distribution of the doublons and holons in the respective Hubbard bands.\cite{Eckstein2011} In view of these results, one may ask whether the photo-doped Mott insulator, in contrast to the chemically doped one, can be turned into a Fermi liquid {\em at all}.
 Ref.~\onlinecite{Werner2019}, which introduced the cooling-by-doping protocol, mentioned that the answer was affirmative.
 In the following, we provide a more in-depth analysis of this issue.

 We start from a half-filled Mott insulator with $U=9$ and initial inverse temperature $\beta=5$ and inject doublons into the upper Hubbard band (holons into the lower Hubbard band) from a filled (empty) narrow band by dipolar excitations (Fig.~\ref{fig_illustration}).
 The narrow bands have a box-shaped density of states of width $0.05$ with Fermi-function like edges corresponding to a ``cutoff temperature" $0.01$.
-The duration of the excitation pulse is $\Delta t=50$ and the amplitude is $a_\text{max}=0.15$ (left panels) or 0.25 (middle and right panels).
-The effective temperature reached after the photo-doping depends on the details of the chirping protocol $\Omega(t)$, but we can easily prepare photo-doped states with effective temperature substantially below $\beta=5$.
+The duration of the excitation pulse is $\Delta t\approx 50$ and the amplitude is $a_\text{max}=0.15$ (left panels) or 0.25 (middle and right panels).
+The effective temperature reached after the photo-doping depends on the details of the chirping protocol $\Omega(t)$, but we can easily prepare photo-doped states with effective temperature substantially below $\beta=5$ (the precise pulse forms used are listed in Appendix~\ref{app}).
 These effective temperatures, which are determined from the energy distributions of the doublons and holons in the respective Hubbard bands, are cold enough that sharp quasi-particle peaks emerge near the edges of the Mott gap.

 In Fig.~\ref{fig2} we plot results for 5\%, 10\%, and 15\% photo-doping.
 Here, $x$\% photo-doping means $x$\% photo-doped doublons and $x$\% photo-doped holons.
 The effective temperatures extracted from a Fermi-function fit to $A^</A$ in the energy range of the upper Hubbard band are $\beta_\text{eff}=19.2$, $14.4$, and $13$, respectively.
 The spectral function and conductivity of the nonequilibrium system, i.e. for the long-lived photo-doped state realized after the pulse, are plotted by thick red lines, with the red shading indicating the occupation ($A^<$).
 We also plot equilibrium results corresponding to $\beta=\beta_\text{eff}$ and $x$\% (gray) and $2x$\% (blue) chemical doping.
 The Drude peak of the nonequilibrium conductivity matches within the accuracy of the calculation the equilibrium result for $2x$\% hole doping.
 In other words, a photo-doped state with $x\%$ doublons and $x\%$ holons has, within DMFT, the same low-frequency conductivity as a chemically doped system with $2x\%$ doping and $\beta=\beta_\text{eff}$.
 The only significant difference between the photo-doped and chemically doped system is a bleaching effect at frequencies $6\lesssim \omega\lesssim 7.5$, where excitations in the photo-doped system are suppressed because of the nonthermal population.
 This bleaching effect becomes more pronounced with stronger photo-doping, and for a large enough population inversion, the conductivity of the photo-doped state becomes negative.